AshritaVaka/Social-Media-Platform/README.md

 # Conclusion
--This project is a comprehensive demonstration of my ability to apply object-oriented programming concepts in Java.
+This project is a comprehensive demonstration of my ability to apply object-oriented programming concepts in Java.
 It involves creating a complex system with multiple endpoints that handle user authentication, post management, and comment management, showcasing my proficiency in building and managing a robust backend system.

 Thank you for visiting my repository.
 Feel free to explore the code and provide any feedback!